metacoin/parallel-pow/README.md

-# Parallel Proof-of-Work
+# Parallel Proof-of-Work: A cumulative security system for proof-of-work blockchains

-A cumulative security system for proof-of-work blockchains
+**Abstract**

-**Abstract**  Exogenous mining power presents an ongoing threat to the security of independent blockchains.
+Exogenous mining power presents an ongoing threat to the security of independent blockchains.
 Two or more independent blockchains implementing a single proof-of-work algorithm will result in only one strongly secure blockchain because no economic incentive prevents mining nodes on the strongest blockchain from attacking a weaker one.
 Parallel proof-of-work combines the cumulative work done in all participating networks, removing wasted competition, and bringing all networks to consensus by adding up their work.

 ## Introduction
 We propose a proof-of-work system separating a block into two distinct logical categories.
 First, a header containing proof-of-work and a transaction tree, called the _consensus proof_.
 Second, a set of blocks called _parallel blocks_, each one containing the set of transactions from a corresponding participating blockchain.
 Nodes compete to find proof-of-work to secure all parallel blocks.